MayaraGimenes/Parkinson_Disease_Prediction/README.md

 ![](https://github.com/MayaraGimenes/CISC849_FinalProject/blob/main/Pictures/TPOT.png)

 Figure 9.: TPOT Accuracy vs Number of Generations

+This repository includes the pipeline generated after a hundred generations, the program "tpot_pipeline_G100.py" is also one of the outputs of TPOT.

+## Future Work
+Although this project was meant to be a practical experience using ML tools, this analysis can be used to develop hybrid models based on those that have performed the best or to further tune them and improve their performance.
+It is also important to point out that the database is small, limiting the reach of the models.
+This kind of ML applications can be used to develop fast and innexpensive ways for early diagnosis, allowing the implementation in devices like smartphones.
+Once the model is trained, the inference phase can be carried out in a less powerful device.

 ## Conclusion
 In the Table 2 we can see the best performance obtained by each machine learn-